podhmo/cssdiff/README.rst

 appendix
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-extra.css has extrainformation. so, cssdiff notify it.
+extra.css has extra information. so, cssdiff notify it.

 .. code-block:: bash